Country of origin: Taiwan

 Garmin practices vertical integration.
 It conceives of, manufactures, markets and sells its own products.
 These products include automotive parts, marine units, aviation technology, fitness devices and, more popularly, wireless GPS applications for smartphones.

 By 1995, sales had reached $105 million with a profit of $23 million.
 By 1999, sales had doubled to $233 million and profit nearly tripled to $64 million.
-A decade later, Garmin emerged as the global market leader in the PND (portable navigation device) segment, and by 2010 company sales skyrocketed to $2.7 billion.
-In 2015, the company shipped 16.2 million units worldwide.
+A decade later, Garmin emerged as the global market leader in the PND (portable navigation device) segment.
+Garmin has delivered over 188 million products, including the delivery of more than 15 million products in 2017.